Krzysztof Gawlik: Arrest and trial

 Gawlik was detained at the end of March 2001, when under the influence of alcohol he caused an accident and tried to flee from the scene.
 The police discovered a pistol with a silencer in his car, which was used to commit the five homicides.
 Gawlik initially confessed to the killings; he claimed that he first started killing in 1998 because he enjoyed to watch people die in front of his eyes.
 The trial began in 2002.
-However, Gawlik withdrew his testimony, and claimed that he only killed one person, that he was witness to three murders, and that he had nothing to do with the Poznań murder.
+However, Gawlik withdrew his testimony and claimed that he only killed one person, that he was witness to three murders, and that he had nothing to do with the Poznań murder.
 He also claimed that the murder he committed was carried out on behalf of a certain amount of profit and drug trafficking.

 He was sentenced to life imprisonment with limited possibilities for conditional release, which he could apply for not earlier than fifty years, while the prosecutor demanded a 40-year limitation.
-Gawlik did not show remorse, then against the wishes of his lawyer, gave up the right to appeal, which is a sensation in the event of a conviction for such a long sentence, thus losing the right for any chance of release, because the dates set for it passed.
+Gawlik did not show remorse and decided not to exercise his right to appeal, which is a sensation in the event of a conviction for such a long sentence.

-Punishment
+Imprisonment

-Gawlik is imprisoned in the Wołów Prison.
-In 2004, during a search of his cell, prison guards prevented him from escaping prison.
-Using a tube and a flat bar torn from the bed, he tried to convert the cell wall.
-According to the officers, his plan would have been short of success.
+Gawlik was imprisoned in the Wołów Prison.
+In 2004, during a search of his cell, prison guards prevented him from escaping from his cell.
+Using a tube and a flat bar torn from the bed, he tried to make a hole in the cell wall.
+According to the officers, though the escape from his cell was very close to success, trained dogs and armed guards on the wall surrounding the prison would have likely stopped him if he was successful in leaving his cell.
+He made a second escape attempt at a prison in Wrocław in 2021, where he unseated the barred window in his cell and tried to climb out of it, assisted by the fact his cell was on the ground floor.
+He was caught after guards noticed him escaping his cell.
+He had also prepared a hooked rope to scale the prison wall with.

+He will be allowed to apply for conditional release after 2050.